tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_overview.md

 Here it's worth diving into some differences between documentation copy and marketing copy.
 While both genres might appear to share similar purposes in the product overview, avoid falling into marketing style in docs.
 For example, suppose you find a few pages of product descriptions that the marketing team already wrote, and you want to just copy it into the docs for the documentation product overview.
 Should you?

 If you do this, strip out mention of the word "easy" or "just," as in "the implementation is so easy, you *just* have to do X...."
 To sell a product, marketing often gravitates toward promises about ease of implementation.
-This is perhaps the hallmark of marketing content.
+This is perhaps the hallmark of marketing content (from a tech writer's perspective anyway).
 And many bizdevs or execs are trying to scope the difficulty of the implementation, so marketing's message about ease of implementation makes sense.

 But as a technical writer, you not only have an obligation to be honest about implementation complexity, you must also recognize that what is easy for one user might be insurmountable to another.
 (If you've ever done DIY projects at home, you know what I'm talking about.)